Libya: Risk Assessment

 - Strategic location on the Mediterranean near Europe

-- Country split in two: the west is well governed by the Tripoli government recognised by the international community, the east is controlled by the government in Al-Beïda supported by Field Marshal Haftar.
+- Country split in two: the west is well governed by the Tripoli government recognized by the international community, the east is controlled by the government in Al-Beïda supported by Field Marshal Haftar.

 - The south of the country is suffering a proliferation in trafficking (human, weapons, drugs)